Suffering from endometriosis?

 Below are just a few approaches to managing endometriosis.

-• Pelvic floor tension can increase pelvic pain and pressure during menstruation.
+Pelvic floor tension can increase pelvic pain and pressure during and after menstruation

 Feel free to contact us with any questions or to schedule a complimentary call to learn more.